nilearn/nilearn/doc/decoding/searchlight.rst

 -------

 One of the main elements that distinguish Searchlight from other algorithms is the notion of structuring element that scans the entire volume.
-If this seems rather intuitive, it has in fact an impact on the masking procedure.
+This has an impact on the masking procedure.

-Most of the time, fMRI data is masked and then given to the algorithm.
-This is not possible in the case of Searchlight because, to compute the score of non-masked voxels, some masked voxels may be needed.
-This is why two masks will be used here :
+Two masks are used with :class:`Searchlight`:

 - *mask_img* is the anatomical mask
-- *process_mask_img* is a subset of mask and contains voxels to be processed.
+- *process_mask_img* is a subset of the brain mask and defines the boundaries of where the searchlight scans the volume.
+Often times we are interested in only performing a searchlight within a specific area of the brain (e.g., frontal cortex).
+If no *process_mask_img* is set, then Searchlight defaults to performing a searchlight over the whole brain.

-*process_mask_img* will then be used to restrain computation and *mask_img* will ensure that no value outside the brain is taken into account when iterating with the sphere.
+*mask_img* ensures that only voxels with useable signals are included in the searchlight.
+This could be a full-brain mask or a gray-matter mask.

 Setting up the searchlight